 Broader Impacts

-Exposure of students to big data provides the "data literacy" described in the National Research Council Workshop Report on "Training Student to Extract Value from Big Data".
+Exposure of students to big data provides the "data literacy" described in the National Research Council Workshop Report on "Training Student to Extract Value from Big Data" [REF].
 This form of literacy informs both future computer scientists and future domain specialists.
 As the report notes: "Students often do not recognize that big data techniques can be used to solve problems that address societal good, such as those in education, health, and public policy".
 We believe that the use of real world data and its related social impacts, while advantageous for all students, are especially engaging for students in populations currently under-represented in the computing community.
 Commenting on a number of studies [5-8], Goldweber et.al. write that “there is some evidence to suggest that success in broadening participation may be improved when computing is shown to connect with students’ values rather than their more superficial interests.”
 [9].

-Our dissemination and assessment work will include use of our curriculum and technology at six other sites where faculty have agreed to be engaged with us (see supporting letters) as participants.
+Our dissemination and assessment work will include use of our curriculum and technology at six other sites, where faculty have agreed to be engaged with us (see supporting letters) as participants.
 The variety of contexts, courses, and student populations across these collaborating universities will provide a rich assessment and indicate how further dissemination can be elevated.
 Local to our institution, we will use tailored big-data activities in a Women in Computing Day for K-12 students sponsored annually by our department to help inspire young girls toward computing and STEM study and career choices.

-Another impact comes from the access to big data streams through a programming environment integrating block-based programming language with mutual translation to Python.
-This work adds value to instructors using block-based languages, allowing them to incorporate more realistic and motivating assignment and projects.
+Another impact comes from the access to big data streams through a programming environment that integrates a block-based programming language with mutual translation to Python.
+This work adds value to instructors using block-based languages, allowing them to incorporate more realistic and motivating assignments and projects.

 Our technology work contributes to the Canvas community.
 Integrating the algorithm and data visualization capabilities developed in OpenDSA into Canvas adds a new tool for constructing dynamic and engaging content.
-The provision of program analysis and related authoring tools adds a powerful new tool for instructors to develop better instructional resources.
+The provision of program analysis and related authoring tools adds a powerful new capability for instructors to develop better instructional resources.
 Finally, the data streams and the visualization tools developed for programming big data are useful not only for those using big data in introductory courses but are also useful to instructors in data science courses.

 Background – Related and Preliminary Work

-2.1 Improving Motivation Through Big Data
+2.1 Improving Motivation through Big Data